 Visit one of Italy’s top food cities from its fashion capital.
 Find out about taking the train from Milan to Bologna.

-Milan is the kind of city that isn’t on every Italy itinerary, but it’s home to a major international airport and is well-connected via high-speed rail, so it’s a great entry point for an Italy trip.
+Milan may not be on every traveler’s Italian itinerary, but it’s home to a major international airport and is well-connected via high-speed rail, so it’s a great entry point for an Italy trip.
 That’s especially true if you’re heading from Milan to Bologna.

 The fastest high-speed trains in Italy can make the 132-mile (213-km) trip from Milan to Bologna in just over an hour, giving you ample time to settle into your hotel or get some sight-seeing done.

 Frequent Trains from Milan to Bologna

 The Milan-to-Bologna route is a popular one, partly because Trenitalia’s high-speed Alta Velocità (AV) trains go through Bologna en route from Milan to points further south, including Rome.

 There are 67 Trenitalia trains departing Milano Centrale each day bound for Bologna Centrale.
-These trips are usually direct and are primarily Frecciarossa, the fastest AV trains - and direct, taking just over one hour to get from Milan to Bologna.
+These trips are usually direct and are primarily Frecciarossa, the fastest AV trains, taking just over one hour to get from Milan to Bologna.
 A Regionale train also connects the two cities, but the journey takes more than 2 hours and 45 minutes.
 Tickets cost $23-35.

 There are two stations in Milan connected to Bologna Centrale on the Italo network - Milano Centrale and Milano Rogoredo.
 The trip takes from 1-1.25 hours depending on the station from which you travel.